Start Your Dream Home Search with Our Countdown of Popular Home Plans

 Browse Other Popular Home Designs & Find One That’s Right for You

-Open floor plans and master suites on the main floor are still very popular this year and make sense for many homeowners.
+Open floor plans and master suites on the main floor were very popular in 2019 and make sense for many homeowners.
 Natural light is an important feature in any home, thus making large windows and well-placed windows a design element home buyers want.
-Floor-to-ceiling glass sliding doors, such as those featured in the Modern Home Plan above, are on 2019’s hot list for a chic look, bringing in more natural light and opening indoor spaces to outdoor living areas.
+Floor-to-ceiling glass sliding doors, such as those featured in the Modern Home Plan above, are a trendy opion bringing in more natural light and opening indoor spaces to outdoor living areas.

 Eco-friendly building materials and design features like water conservation, solar panels, and glazed windows to maximize a home’s efficiency are also what’s happening now.
 Homeowners want to be practical and comfortable.
 Technology is infused into today’s homes with security, lighting, charging stations, home theaters, sound systems, and refrigerators that can tell you if you’re out of orange juice.
 Multi-tasking “smart mirrors” are yet another enhanced technology feature that's in the now.